-End of the American revolution: many Loyalists flee America, where they are less than welcome, for a new life in Canada: this is the point when Canada starts to become a truly bilingual country.
+End of the American Revolution: many United Empire Loyalists flee America, where for obvious reasons they are less than welcome, for a new life in Canada: this is the point when Canada starts to become a truly bilingual country.

 The province of Québec is divided into the sections of Upper Canada and Lower Canada.
 Many of the Loyalists who fled the American Revolution settled in Upper Canada, forming what will become the province of Ontario.
 The French Canadians remain the majority in Lower Canada, which would eventually become the province of Québec.

-- Note that the "upper" and "lower" refer to Upper Canada being farther up the St. Lawrence river than lower Canada, confounding the usual convention that "up is north", and confusing many a elementary school student being shown these areas on a map.
+- Note that the "upper" and "lower" refer to Upper Canada being farther up the St. Lawrence River than Lower Canada, confounding the usual convention that "up is north", and confusing many elementary school students being shown these areas on a map.

 June 18, 1812 - February 12, 1815:

 Britain and America get into trade disputes over Napoleon's blockade of Britain, and Britain is also "impressing" (kidnapping) American sailors.
-America decided that taking Canada from the Brits will be "a matter of marching", but they're in for a shock: the Anglo-Canadians still have strong memories of Loyalism and Licking the Damn Yanks, the Franco-Canadians would rather the devil they know than the devil they don't, and the natives like Tecumseh also tend to take the British side, because unlike the Yanks, the Brits have upheld their side of many of the treaties they'd made with the First Nationsnote
+America decided that taking Canada from the Brits will be "a matter of marching", but they're in for a shock: the Anglo-Canadians still have strong memories of Loyalism and Licking the Damn Yanks, the Franco-Canadians would rather the devil they know than the devil they don't, and the natives like Tecumseh also tend to take the British side, because the Brits have been much better than the Yanks at their side of many of the treaties they'd made with the First Nations.note

-.
-The people rally to help the British army, and after throwing out several invasion attempts including a burning and looting of York (Toronto), the Brits strike back by burning Washington, carefully
+The people rally to help the British army, and after throwing out several invasion attempts including a burning and looting of York (Toronto

 .
 A British soldier does not loot without orders, I shall have you know!